Kitchen Insider Guides & tests for a healthy kitchen

 • Glass doesn’t react with hot liquids

-• No coating that can flake off
+• No coating that can peel off

 • Transparent: you can see what’s happening